 As a posted worker, you have the same right to a safe and healthy working environment as others working on the Icelandic labour market do.
-You are entitled to certain rights in regards to minimum wages and other wage-related issues, overtime payments, the right to holiday allowance, maximum working hours and minimum rest periods.
-Icelandic collective agreements lay down minimum terms and conditions of employment for foreign workers during the time that they are temporarily posted in Iceland.
+You are entitled to certain rights regarding minimum wages and other wage-related issues, overtime payments, the right to holiday allowance, maximum working hours and minimum rest periods.
+Icelandic collective agreements stipulate minimum terms and conditions of employment for foreign workers during the time that they are temporarily posted in Iceland.
 Read more about it here.

 According to Act no. 45/2007, the following legislation applies to posted workers: